rajtum/Machine-Learning-Makeshift-Portfolio/Sections/II Taxonomy of Functions.md

 ### i.
 Classifications
 * `Family Genus Species`
-  * Some families have *prefixes* in addition to the root name
+  * Some families have *prefices* in addition to the root name
     * For instance, within the family `comparison`, there are the three prefixes `time_`, `opt_`, and `multi`, which can be concatenated
 * Trinomial Nomenclature
 ### ii.
 Format Typography